 The beaches of Folegandros distinguish for their crystal waters.
 The island does not have large sandy beaches but mostly small coves with pebbles.
 These coves are great places to relax and unwind from daily stress.
 This relaxing atmosphere of Folegandros is what makes the island favorite in the heart of visitors.
 Beaches can be accessed with private means or by bus and boat from the port.

 # Island hopping

-Folegandros has convenient ferry connection with close islands.
-It can be easily combined for holidays with Milos and Santorini, two neighboring islands with volcanic landscape that get more popular than Folegandros in summer.
+Folegandros has a convenient ferry connection with close islands.
+It can be easily combined for holidays with Milos and Santorini, two neighboring islands with a volcanic landscapes that get more popular than Folegandros in summer.
 A ferry connection is also available from Naxos, the beloved family island.
-Nice island hopping trips are also from Folegandros to Serifos and Sifnos, two other islands of western Cyclades with traditional architecture.
+Nice island-hopping trips are also from Folegandros to Serifos and Sifnos, two other islands of western Cyclades with traditional architecture.

 # Ferry to Folegandros

 The ferry to Folegandros from Athens lasts from 3 to 8 hours, depending on the vessel and the intermediate stops.
 There are both high speed and normal ferries that make stops to other islands in between, such as Santorini, Milos, Serifos, Sifnos, Ios, Mykonos, Naxos, Paros and more.
 Occasionally in summer, there are ferries to Folegandros from the port of Lavrion, on the southern side of Attica.